docbronovan/portfolio/_portfolio/bloccit.md

 ## Conclusion

-This was my first rails app and it turned out just as I expected.
+This was my first rails app and it turned out just as I hoped it would.